mfisher31/frc-bot-2025/docs/codestyle.md

 ## Using Namespaces

 Don't ever do `using namespace blahblah` inside a header.
-If you do it, you're destined to encouter tons of
+If you do it, you're destined to encouter tons of conflicts and circular dependencies.